getwrench/open_mustang/README.md

 TODO

-### Folder Structure
+### Project Structure
-- Folder structure of a Flutter application created with this framework looks as below
+- Project structure of a Flutter application created with Mustang framework looks as below
     ```
       lib/
         - main.dart